matspina/screen-play-wright/README.md

 ## Screenplay Design Pattern

 This project follows the screenplay design pattern, which is a concept to organize and write more readable and maintainable tests.
-More info about the pattern [here](https://www.infoq.com/articles/Beyond-Page-Objects-Test-Automation-Serenity-Screenplay/).
+More info about the pattern [in this article](https://www.infoq.com/articles/Beyond-Page-Objects-Test-Automation-Serenity-Screenplay/).

 There are classes for Actors, Abilities, Interactions, Tasks and Questions, which are instantiated statically.